-These Blueberry Muffins with Crumb Topping are the perfect balance of sweet and tart, with plump blueberries baked into every bite!
-The streusel topping adds an irresistible sweetness and crunch.
+These Blueberry Muffins with Crumb Topping are the perfect snack for any time of day with plump blueberries baked into every bite!
+The buttery streusel topping adds an irresistible sweetness and crunch.

 Whether you're looking for a breakfast treat or a mid-day snack, my blueberry muffins with crumb topping check all of those boxes!